 Wisdom Teeth Removal in Knoxville, TN

 Our office also provides patients with wisdom tooth removal services.
-Wisdom teeth should be removed if they are pushing on other teeth, create an infection, are impacted, or give you pain when you chew.
+Wisdom teeth should be removed if they push on other teeth, create an infection, are impacted, or give you pain when you chew.
 Younger patients benefit from this service to prevent the symptoms mentioned from happening down the road.